-- Marketing operations we provide targeted marketing services and data analytics to our North American customers through the entire player lifecycle, from digital acquisition and onboarding to game participation.
-Such operations include: - implementation of promotional campaigns tailored to player segments; - maximization of the return generated from a player; - · results-based analytics of player behavior; - player-level segmentation-based evaluation of the player's activity status, game orientation, deposit characteristics, reaction to previous promotional campaigns and account balance status; - predictive analysis of the lifetime value of players acquired from different marketing and promotional campaigns; and - information regarding the decision on which player acquisition strategies and marketing campaigns to focus and which to abandon. - Player operations leveraging years of experience managing players on behalf of our customers, we provide to our North American customers various services designed to offer the best possible services to iLottery players.
-Such operations include: - a customer service center based in Lansing, Michigan, which services our North American customers; - responsible gaming services to proactively detect and react to player gaming behaviors; - compliance services including anti-money-laundering ("AML") and KYC solutions to meet the customer's local requirements; and - facilitating the flow of funds throughout the entire player lifecycle, from funding to cash-outs. - Technology operations these operations, which we provide to many of our customers, are meant to provide the full spectrum of monitoring and maintenance of our platforms and protect the integrity of our back-end iLottery software.
-Such operations include: - the deployment of our technology platforms in the form of a SaaS offering; - ongoing deployments of advanced versions of our software; - handling of all reported production incidents; - · verification of technological defects, and potential escalation to the development team; and
+- Marketing operations we provide targeted marketing services and data analytics to our North American customers through the entire player life cycle, from digital acquisition and onboarding to game participation.
+Such operations include: - implementation of promotional campaigns tailored to player segments; - maximization of the return generated from a player; - · results-based analytics of player behavior; - player-level segmentation-based evaluation of the player's activity status, game orientation, deposit characteristics, reaction to previous promotional campaigns and account balance status; - predictive analysis of the lifetime value of players acquired from different marketing and promotional campaigns; and - information regarding the decision on which player acquisition strategies and marketing campaigns to focus on and which to abandon. - Player operations leveraging years of experience managing players on behalf of our customers, we provide to our North American customers various services designed to offer the best possible service to iLottery players.
+Such operations include: - a customer service center based in Lansing, Michigan which services our North American customers' player base; - responsible gaming services to proactively detect and react to player gaming behaviors; - compliance services including anti-money-laundering ("AML") and KYC solutions to meet the customer's local requirements; and - facilitating the flow of funds for the entire player lifestyle, from funding to cash-outs. - Technology operations these operations, which we provide to many of our customers, are meant to provide the full spectrum of monitoring and maintenance of the platforms we deploy for our customers and protect the integrity of our back-end iLottery software.
+Such operations include: - the deployment of our technology platforms in the form of a SaaS offering;

-- monitoring the network's performance for degradation and potentially fraudulent activity. - Business operations we facilitate payment processing services by third-party vendors and manage customer-facing personnel.
-Such operations include: - integrating third-party payment solutions into our platforms to allow for credit and debit card transactions and bank transfers; - serving as merchant of record on behalf of our customers; - · recruiting, training and managing customer service representatives; and - developing and managing the project plan required to deploy each solution.
+- on-going deployments of advanced versions of our software; - handling of all reported production incidents; - · verification of technological defects, and potential escalation to the development team; and - monitoring the network's performance for degradation and potentially fraudulent activity. - Business operations we facilitate payment processing services by third party vendors and manage customer-facing personnel.
+Such operations include: - Integrating third party payment solutions in our platforms to allow for credit and debit card transactions and for bank transfers; - serving as merchant of record on behalf of our customers; - · recruiting, training and managing customer service representatives; and - developing and managing the project plan required to deploy each solution.